Second City Television: Seasons 1 and 2: 1976–79

-With the exception of Ramis, every cast member of SCTV worked as a regular performer on another Canadian TV show concurrently with the first year of SCTV.
-Several (Flaherty, Candy, Thomas, and Martin) also worked together as regulars on The David Steinberg Show, which premiered the same week as SCTV on the Canada-wide CTV Television Network and in American syndication.
-The David Steinberg Show also featured future SCTV cast member Martin Short, but did not use any of the SCTV cast as writers.
-It folded after a single season.
+Concurrently with the first year of SCTV, every cast member except Ramis also worked as a regular performer on another Canadian TV show.
+Several (Flaherty, Candy, Thomas, and Martin) worked together as regulars on The David Steinberg Show, which premiered on the CTV Television Network and in American syndication the same week as SCTV.
+The David Steinberg Show—which also featured future SCTV cast member Martin Short, but did not use any of the SCTV cast as writers—folded after a single season.
 Martin, Flaherty, and Levy were also cast members of the short-lived comedy/variety series The Sunshine Hour, which finished its run less than a month before SCTV premiered (and while the first SCTV episode was being filmed).

 During the first season, Levy was also doing double duty; in addition to his work on SCTV, he was also a cast member of the CBC sketch comedy series Stay Tuned, which aired weekly from October 1976 through January 1977.
 At the same time SCTV debuted, Candy and O'Hara became regular cast members of the CBC comedy series Coming Up Rosie.
 This gave Candy the distinction of appearing as a regular on three TV series simultaneously, on three different Canadian networks.

 For the second season (1978–79), SCTV became a weekly series on Global, and was seen in syndication throughout Canada and parts of the United States.
 After episode three of the second season, Ramis was no longer in the cast, but continued to receive credit as the show's head writer for most of the season.